zainafzal08/Resume/README.md

 > A little site to show off my code!

+## todo

+1. fix dot navbar to have less then max element hover near middle
+2. add icons and set up icons on home page
+3. add some PZZAZZ to the home page, perhaps a scrolling set of qualities.
+  - a rotating circle yo is amazing.

 ## idea

 z index seperates poster images, as you scroll it flips through them, each one with a project on it.